 Yet it is rumoured that Hardie's famous Airtight Seasoning is made mostly of lanolin suspended in glycerine, and a small amount of lye.

-proposed several recipes for "stouv-toul", or seasoning.
+proposed several recipes for "stouv-toul",

 "Boil molasses on a low fire to thicken it; when it reaches the consistency of gelatine use it,

 after letting it cool so as not to damage the leather with excessive heat.

 Not advised in very humid conditions, as it absorbs too much water and seeps through the leather.

 Glucose and oat malt :